UFO Hunters Cry Coverup: Astronaut Hand ‘Hides Evidence’ As UFOs Pass International Space Station [Video]

 Huot went on: “The station regularly passes out of range of the Tracking and Data Relay Satellites (TDRS) used to send and receive video, voice and telemetry from the station.
 For video, whenever we lose signal (video comes down on our higher bandwidth, called KU) the cameras will show a blue screen (indicating no signal) or a preset video slate.”

 The explanation came after yet another black-out came where a UFO was sighted.
 The video, uploaded to YouTube from user Streetcap1, another prolific UFO hunter, picked up an object entering the Earth’s atmosphere.

 “What made it interesting was the camera cut off when the UFO seemed to stop,” Streetcap1 wrote.

 It should be noted that NASA’s proffered explanation was a rare event, because the space agency does not commonly comment on or explain phenomena detected in its photos and videos.
 However, that particular UFO video went viral and was uploaded to dozens of media outlets and websites.
 Accusations and allegations were becoming quite strong that NASA was covering up the existence of UFOs and aliens.

-Not that denying or explaining away something has ever stood in the way of a UFO conspiracy theory…
+Not that denying, or explaining away, something has ever stood in the way of a UFO conspiracy theory.

 [Featured Image by Vadim Sadovski/Shutterstock]